KushBlazingJudah/website/index.md

 ## What are you doing?

-Last update: 2022-06-23
+Last update: 2022-08-17

-Still fishin'.
-Drowning my sorrows in Arizona iced tea, there was a sale.
+Not enjoying the heat, but also getting used to glasses.
+Working on other things in other places.
+Enjoying life.

 ## Notable projects